Sam-0505/RayTracer/README.md

 # Ray_Tracer

 This is a practice game renderer using ray tracing techniques to create 3D images.
-The language used is C++.
+The project is created on Visual Studio 2019 and the language used is C++.

 # Preview